eddiecorrigall/Tube/README.md

 # Tube-n-tastic!

-Browser based home entertainment center running on HTTP
+Browser based home entertainment center (HEC) running on HTTP.

+**Future Plans**
+* Find out how to support more video and audio file formats!
+* Connect via HTTP to HEC using mobile phone to act as a remote, Examples:
+	* Adjust volume / pause, even when you are not in the same room
+	* Append to playlist
+* File search: when you press enter in the search textbox, add all highlighted to playlist

+## TECHNOLOGIES

 **NodeJS**